 4. Go green and boil water using the sun

-Another alternative is the solar flare cookers.
+Another alternative is solar flare cookers.
 Using a reflective material, they use the rays of the sun to concentrate the heat of the sun within an enclosed area.
-This can take up to an hour to boil the water, and it’s depending on the sun, of course, it doesn’t help if it’s overcast or raining.
+This can take up to an hour to boil the water, and it depends on the sun; of course, it doesn’t help if it’s overcast or raining.
 It’s another green choice, though.

 How long does it take to boil water camping?